hardcoder77/manage-products/README.md

     * Response: Same as `/products/moto-i?includeAttributes=true`

       If the product already exists, `409 conflict` will be returned.

+      If the key `name` is not provided, `400 Bad Request` will be returned.
 * **Delete a product:**
 	* URL: `/products/{productName}`
     * Method: `DELETE`